4 Questions with Byron Braun in Fort Wayne Business People Magazine April 2018

 Honor

-Byron Braun named as one of Wells Fargo Advisors Financial Network’s Premier Advisors in 2021
+Byron Braun named as one of Wells Fargo Advisors Financial Network’s Platinum Council in 2021

-Byron Braun, President, of Braun Wealth Management Group, LLC. in Fort Wayne, IN has been recognized on the Premier Advisor list by Wells Fargo Advisors Financial Network.
-For 14 consecutive years, 2007-2021, Byron has made the Premier Advisor list.
+Byron Braun, President, of Braun Wealth Management Group, LLC. in Fort Wayne, IN was recognized on the Platinum Council list by Wells Fargo Advisors Financial Network.
+For 14 consecutive years, 2007-2021, Byron has made the Platinum Council list.

 This accolade represents a list of professionals that come to work with one goal on their minds – helping their clients succeed.

-“It’s an honor to be recognized by WFAFN as one of the Premier Advisors,” said Byron.
+“It’s an honor to be recognized by WFAFN as one of the Platinum Council,” said Byron.
 “As investment planning has become more complex, my top priority is to work with my clients to develop strategies to help give them confidence around all facets of their financial lives and achieve their short- and long-term investment goals.”

 Byron has more than forty years of experience in the financial services industry.
 He is a graduate of Indiana University and earned a Bachelor’s of Biological and Political Science.

-The Premier Advisor distinction is held by a select group of Financial Advisors within Wells Fargo Advisors Financial Network as measured by completion of risk and compliance training, business production based on the past year and professionalism.
-Net asset flow (NAF) may also be used to determine receipients.
+The Platinum Council distinction is held by a select group of Financial Advisors within Wells Fargo Advisors Financial Network as measured by one or more of the following: completion of educational components, business production based on the past year, and professionalism.
+Additional consideration may have included best practices and team structures.

 Designation